ccathal/Time-Series-Monitoring-System/README.md

 * To view Grafana search `http://localhost:80/grafana/` where the Prometheus datasource and JSON dashboard have been preconfigured and graphs should be immediatly available.

 ## Slurm Exporter
+The exporter is avalable as a `pip` package.
 To install the exporter package execute:
 ```
 pip3 install job-queue-exporter
 ```

-The package creates `entry_points` as found in the `setup.py` file:
+The package creates `entry_points` as found in the `setup.py` file.
+These `entry_points` are usually found under `/usr/local/bin/` when the above command is executed.

 1. `main_exporter` is the associated entry point to  `main_exporter.py` which contians the exporter main method.
 2. `squeue_dummy` is the associated entry point to `squeue.py` which generated mock slurm squeue output for testing purposes.